-P-AST is not performed for Virdians streptococci, or fastidious microorganisms such as Ureaplasma urealyticum, Actinobaculum schaalii, Aerococcus urinae, Alloscardovia omnicolens, Corynebacterium riegelii, Mycoplasma hominis, and Enterococcus faecium due to fastidious characteristics in vitro.
+P-AST is not performed for Virdians streptococci, or fastidious microorganisms such as Ureaplasma urealyticum, Actinobaculum schaalii, Aerococcus urinae, Alloscardovia omnicolens, Corynebacterium riegelii, Mycoplasma hominis, and Enterococcus faecium.

 In addition to providing both the presence of resistance genes (R) and pooled antibiotic susceptibility patterns (S for sensitive, R for resistance), we also include a table of antibiotics that have shown strong supportive evidence for use in the treatment of UTI.

 - The FDA shows the antibiotic is efficacious for the indicated organisms